Cyberbolt/CyberDB/README_EN.md

 db.start(host='127.0.0.1', port=9980, password='123456')
 ```

-After the above server runs, data.cdb and data_backup.cdb (backup files) will be generated (or overwritten) in the project root directory every 900 seconds.
+After the above server runs, data.cdb will be generated (or overwritten) in the project root directory every 900 seconds.
 The file can be read the next time the database is started using the load method.

 ### Client